 100% online.
 8-week courses.
 New opportunities.

-Teaching children is rewarding work in itself, but educators with an early childhood degree are also highly employable.
+Educators with an early childhood degree are also highly employable.
 Research shows that teachers with more education offer higher quality programs with more positive child outcomes.
 Northwestern's affordable bachelor's degree program will provide opportunities for employment, job changes and promotion.

 Financial aid opportunities